IshaKhurana02/Deep-Learning--Driven-eKYC/README.md

 ---

-⚙️ Working of the Project
+## ⚙️ Working of the Project

 The eKYC system follows a multi-stage deep learning pipeline to validate a user's identity using a government-issued ID (Aadhar or PAN) and a selfie image.
-Here’s a step-by-step breakdown:

-1. Upload Inputs
-The user uploads:

-A scanned image of their Aadhar or PAN card

-A recent selfie photo

-2. Text Extraction using OCR
-The uploaded ID image is processed using EasyOCR and PaddleOCR.

-The system extracts key fields:

-Name

-Date of Birth

-Gender

-ID Number (Aadhar or PAN)

-The extracted text is cleaned and validated using regex and format checking.

-3. Face Detection & Matching
-Faces are detected in both:

-ID card photo (using Haarcascade)

-Selfie image

-A face recognition model (OpenCV with pretrained recognizer) computes embedding vectors for both images.

-A cosine similarity score is calculated.

-If the score exceeds a certain threshold (e.g., 0.90), it is considered a match.

-4. Decision Logic
-The system uses the following conditions to decide KYC status:

-All required fields successfully extracted

-Face match score above threshold

-Based on the checks:

-KYC Passed: If both text extraction and face match are successful

-KYC Failed: If either component fails

-5. Result Generation & Storage
-A structured JSON response is generated including:

-Extracted data

-Face match score

-KYC status

-This data is securely stored in MongoDB for future reference or auditing.
+Below is a step-by-step breakdown of how the system operates:

+### 🔹 1.
+Upload Inputs
+- The user uploads:
+  - A **scanned image** of their Aadhar or PAN card
+  - A **recent selfie** photo

+### 🔹 2.
+Text Extraction using OCR
+- The uploaded ID image is processed using **EasyOCR** and **PaddleOCR**
+- The system extracts the following key fields:
+  - **Name**
+  - **Date of Birth**
+  - **Gender**
+  - **ID Number** (Aadhar or PAN)
+- Extracted text is cleaned and validated using **regex** and format rules

+### 🔹 3.
+Face Detection & Matching
+- Faces are detected from:
+  - The **ID card** using Haarcascade classifier
+  - The **selfie** using Haarcascade/OpenCV
+- Embedding vectors are computed using **OpenCV’s pretrained face recognizer**
+- A **cosine similarity score** is calculated between the two face vectors
+- If the score exceeds a predefined threshold (e.g., **0.90**), the faces are considered a match

+### 🔹 4.
+Decision Logic
+- The KYC status is determined based on:
+  - Successful extraction of all required fields
+  - Face match score being above threshold
+- Final outcome:
+  - ✅ **KYC Passed**: if both OCR and face match succeed
+  - ❌ **KYC Failed**: if either OCR or face match fails

+### 🔹 5.
+Result Generation & Storage
+- A structured **JSON response** is generated containing:
+  - Extracted user data
+  - Face match score
+  - Final KYC status
+- This data is securely stored in **MongoDB** for:
+  - Future reference
+  - Verification logs
+  - Auditing and compliance